 Collagen Wrinkle Fillers

-One of the first wrinkle fillers developed was made from a purified form of collagen extracted mostly from cows.
-Although it worked well and offered a natural looking line and crease fill, the results didn't last long.
-Most collagen injections began to break down as soon as one month after treatment.
-Because these wrinkle fillers were made from an animal source, they also had a higher rate of allergic reaction and required allergy testing before treatment.
+Scientists made the first wrinkle fillers from a purified form of collagen extracted mostly from cows.
+Although it worked well and offered a natural-looking fill, the results didn't last long.
+Most collagen injections began to break down as early as 1 month after treatment.
+Because these wrinkle fillers were made from an animal source, they also had a higher rate of allergic reaction and required allergy testing beforehand.

-New ways of processing the collagen have helped reduce risks.
-In addition, new forms of synthetic collagens are making these injections safer and more useful for a wider range of people.
-Although the results are generally shorter lived than other wrinkle fillers, many believe the results are better and look more natural.
+New ways of processing the collagen have helped lower the risks.
+Plus, new forms of synthetic collagens are making these injections safer and more useful to a wider range of people.
+Although the results don't last as long as other wrinkle fillers, many believe the results are more natural looking.

-Side effects of collagen injections include some risk of allergic reaction (mostly for those still using bovine sources) as well as bruising and redness at the site of the injection.
+Side effects of collagen injections include some risk of allergic reaction (mostly for those still using cow sources), as well as bruising and redness at the site of the injection.

 Collagen injections include: